nubomedia-vtt/arfilterdemopaas/README.md

 # arfilterdemopaas
 This project is part of [NUBOMEDIA].

-This is a demo application utilizing augemted reality (AR) intented to deployed into NUBOMEDIA PaaS
+This is a demo application utilizing augmented reality (AR) intented to be deployed into NUBOMEDIA PaaS

 **License**